The Art, Architecture & Engineering Special Collection includes rare, fragile, and/or limited editions. For example:

 Strengths in the special collections include publications from the first decades of the twentieth century, especially those by Le Corbusier and various Bauhaus designers, as well as Louis Sullivan and Frank Lloyd Wright.
 Several dozen black and white photographs of Wright's residential architecture taken by Henry Fuermann in the first decades of the twentieth century augment these publications.

 The collection is available for individual or small group research by appointment.
-Volumes do not circulate, and are used only in the Special Collections area located in the Art, Architecture & Engineering Library room B240.
-To consult the Art, Architecture & Engineering Library Special Collections, please contact Annette Haines (email@example.com) or Rebecca Price (firstname.lastname@example.org).
+Volumes cannot be checked out, and are used only in the Special Collections area located in the Art, Architecture & Engineering Library room B240.
+To consult the Art, Architecture & Engineering Library Special Collections, please contact Jamie Vander Broek (firstname.lastname@example.org) or Rebecca Price (email@example.com).

-Although some of the AAEL's artists' books circulate, the ones featured in the database of artists' books require more careful handling and are only available for viewing on-site in the Special Collections room B240.
-If you would like to see a book from this database in person, please contact Annette Haines (email@example.com) to make an appointment or for more information.
+Although some of the artists' books in the AAEL collection can be checked out, the ones featured in the database of artists' books require more careful handling and are only available for viewing on-site in the Special Collections room B240.
+If you would like to see a book from this database in person, please contact firstname.lastname@example.org to make an appointment or for more information.

 The U-M Library houses many collections of unique or rare materials beyond what's available at AAEL.
 Visit the U-M Library Collections page to access notable collections, view digital collections, or to find a specialist.